ramellose/rutjers/README.md

 # Blog built using Hugo with the Academic theme

-Personal blog by Lisa Rottjers.
+Personal blog by Sam Rottjers.
 Learn more @ rutjers.netlify.com

 ## Theme License